chThie/ur3stuff/README.md

 #### Moving the robot

-The movej commands are blocking, since they are designed to queue themselves behind currently running commands.
-This will probably change depending on the needs of our application.

 ```
 # Move robo to a given pose with a given blending radius, velocity and acceleration
 robot.move_j_pose([0.21, -0.18, 0.50, 1.57, 0.13, 0.01], blend_radius=0.03, velocity=0.5, acceleration=0.2)